The projective Fra\"{\i}ss\'{e} limit of the family of all connected finite graphs with confluent epimorphisms: Confluent epimorphisms

-\begin{proof} We need to see that Definition \ref{definition-Fraisse} holds for this class.
-Conditions (1) and (2) are easy to check.
-By \cite[Corollary 4.11]{WJC-RPR-Fraisse} and the standard amalgamation procedure we see that condition~(4) holds.
-Finally, condition~(3) follows from condition~(4) by noting that given finite connected graphs $B$ and $C$ if we let $A$ the graph consisting of a single vertex and $f\colon B \to A$, $g\colon C\to A$ be constant maps, which are confluent, then condition~(4) gives the existence of a connected graph $D$ and the required confluent epimorphisms from $D$ onto $B$ and $C$.
+Finally, condition~(3) follows from condition~(4) by noting that given finite connected graphs $B$ and $C$ if we let $A$ be the graph consisting of a single vertex and $f\colon B \to A$, $g\colon C\to A$ be constant maps, which are confluent, then condition~(4) gives the existence of a connected graph $D$ and the required confluent epimorphisms from $D$ onto $B$ and $C$.

 \end{proof}